-Bard Medical is a leading manufacturer of urological supplies including catheters, leg bags, and catheter stabilizers.
+Bard Medical is a leading manufacturer of urological supplies including catheters, catheter bags, and catheter stabilizers.
 These products work in conjunction to help people who cannot control their bladder.
 Foley catheters and external catheters require a drainage bag to collect urine, since they are used for a longer period of time.
 Intermittent catheters do not need drainage bags because they are only inserted into the body while the bladder is being emptied.
 They are then thrown away.
+Bard also makes supplies to go along with your catheter, such as foley stabilization devices.
 Your doctor will inform you on which style of catheter is best for your needs.

 External catheters, also called condom catheters, are used by men to treat urinary incontinence.
 A condom catheter is a thin sheath that is rolled onto the shaft of the penis.
 Once the sheath is applied, catheter tubing will need to be attached.
 A drainage bag or bottle is connected to the opposite end of the tubing to collect urine.
 In order for your external catheter to work properly, it is imperative that it fits correctly.
 Please see our blog for tips on choosing the correct condom catheter size.